gvwilson/thirdbit/src/fiction/iffy/index.md

 *«be ready»*
 The thought appeared fully-formed in Iffy's head.
-She elbowed Edson just as all hell broke loose.
+She elbowed Edson a warning just as all hell broke loose.

-The bot raised its paddle arms and spun around, knocking one of the Marines off der feet.
-Another sentry bot lunged at the other Marine, tangling itself in the legs of her exoskeleton.
+The medical scanner raised its paddle arms and spun around, knocking one of the Marines off der feet as the sentry bot lunged at the other Marine, tangling itself in the legs of her exoskeleton.
 As she crashed to the floor,
 the lights went out.

-"No no no no," someone moaned as red emergency lights came on and people surged toward the door.
+"No no no no," someone moaned.

+Red emergency lights came on.
+People surged toward the door.
 "Halt!
 Do not attempt to exit without authorization!"
 The Marines were already back on their feet,